kitesi/music/README.md

 1. Querying music quickly and playing it (on vlc)
 2. Setting up a watch server to watch for playing music, and scrobbling it to [lastfm](https://www.last.fm/)
-3. Tagging system for playlists and grouping of songs (stored in `$MUSIC_PATH/tags`)
+3. Tagging system for playlists and grouping of songs (stored in `$MUSIC_PATH/tags`) and having sync ability with spotify
-4. Installing music (although very limited)

 This program does not support piracy; you should have the rights to all your files.

 ## Requirements

 -   VLC (if you plan on listening to music or scrobbling)
--   youtube-dl (if you plan on installing music)
 -   playerctl (if you plan on scrobbling to lastfm with vlc)

 ## Installation